martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 necessary frames have been received on stream zero MUST also result in a stream error of type `PROTOCOL_ERROR`.

 The referenced certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the sender's ability.
-Specifically:

-- If the `CERTIFICATE_REQUEST` contained a non-empty `Certificate-Authorities` element, one of the certificates in the chain SHOULD be signed by one of the listed CAs.

-- If the `CERTIFICATE_REQUEST` contained a non-empty `Cert-Extensions` element, the end-entity certificate MUST match with regard to the extension OIDs recognized by the sender.
+Specifically, if the `CERTIFICATE_REQUEST` contained a non-empty `Cert-Extensions` element, the end-entity certificate MUST match with regard to the extensions recognized by the sender.

 If these requirements are not satisfied, the recipient MAY at its discretion either return an error at the HTTP semantic layer, or respond with a stream